theturtle32/AS3WebSocket/README.md

 ActionScript 3 WebSocket Client
 ===============================

-*This is an AS3 implementation of a client library of the WebSocket protocol, as specified in the -10 draft.*
+*This is an AS3 implementation of a client library of the WebSocket protocol, as specified in the rfc6455 standard.*

 Explanation
 -----------
 THIS CLIENT WILL NOT WORK with draft-75 or draft-76/-00 servers that are deployed on the internet.
-It is only for the most recent -10 draft.
-Once the next draft is released I will update this client to work only with that version, and so on, until the final version of the protocol is ratified by the IETF.
+It is only for the most recent rfc6455 standard.
 I will keep a version tracking each of the IETF drafts in its own branch, with master tracking the latest.

 I intend to keep this library updated to the latest draft of the IETF WebSocket protocol when new versions are released.
 I built this library because I wanted to be able to make use of the latest draft of the protocol, but no browser implements it yet.